Within the Tableau community I see many dashboards shared that look great.

-Good dashboard design in the commercial environment is to quickly communicate important information.
-Dashboards should be clear and simple; users shouldn’t have to search for standard information.
+In the commercial environment, dashboards are to provide information.
+Therefore dashboards should be clear and simple; users shouldn’t have to search for standard information.

 While developing dashboards consider the following: